 Charan Sarai works closely with GP practice staff all over the UK in her work with primary care trainers Thornfields.
 In this piece, Charan marks the 70th anniversary of the NHS by saying thank-you to practice managers, the unsung heroes of the health service.

 Sometimes we all need an extra push to get us feeling motivated!
-Charan is back with a new vlog to explain the top 7 motivational drivers and help you accomplish your aims.
+This quick vlog from Charan explains the top seven motivational drivers and helps you accomplish your aims.

 Active Signposting has been a main focus here at First Practice Management Group recently, with the emphasis on the GP Forward View and the introduction of the Thornfields courses.
 We decided we’d take some time to create a video to help you learn more about the benefits of introducing it to your practice.